the-turing-way/the-turing-way/README.md

 You can reference _The Turing Way_ through the project's Zenodo archive using DOI: [10.5281/zenodo.3233853](https://doi.org/10.5281/zenodo.3233853).
 DOIs allow us to archive the repository and they are really valuable to ensure that the work is tracked in academic publications.

-The citation will look something like:
+The citation will look something like this:

 > The Turing Way Community, Becky Arnold, Louise Bowler, Sarah Gibson, Patricia Herterich, Rosie Higman, … Kirstie Whitaker.
 (2019, March 25).
 The Turing Way: A Handbook for Reproducible Data Science (Version v0.0.4).
 Zenodo. <http://doi.org/10.5281/zenodo.3233986>

-You can also share the human-readable URL to a page in the book, for example: <https://the-turing-way.netlify.com/reproducibility/03/definitions.html>, but be aware that the project is under development and therefore these links may change over time.
+You can also share the human-readable URL to a page in the book, for example, <https://the-turing-way.netlify.com/reproducibility/03/definitions.html>, but be aware that the project is under development and therefore these links may change over time.
-You might want to include a web archive link such as: <https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html> to make sure that you don't end up with broken links everywhere!
+You might want to include a web archive link such as <https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html> to make sure that you don't end up with broken links everywhere!

 We really appreciate any references that you make to _The Turing Way_ project in your and we hope it is useful.
 If you have any questions please [get in touch](#get-in-touch).

-### Citing _The Turing Way_ illustrations
+### Citing _The Turing Way_ Illustrations

 _The Turing Way_ illustrations are created by artists from [Scriberia](https://www.scriberia.co.uk/) as part of [_The Turing Way_ book dashes](https://github.com/alan-turing-institute/the-turing-way/tree/master/workshops/book-dash) in Manchester on 17 May 2019, and London on 28 May 2019 and 21 February 2020.
 They depict a variety of content from the handbook, collaborative efforts in the community and _The Turing Way_ project in general.